harryzhangOG/Deep-RL-Notes/README.md

 * Sep 19, 2020: Chapter 3.7.1 parathesis typo fix.
 Credit: Yunkai Zhang.
 * Sep 23, 2020: Q learning chapter fix
 * Sep 26, 2020: More explanation and fix to the advanced PG chapter (specifically intuition behind TRPO).
+* Sep 28, 2020: Typo fixed and more explanation in Optimal Control.
+Typos were pointed out in Professor Levine's lecture.